aromatt/astrocache/README.md

 ## What is this?
 This library provides [memoization](https://en.wikipedia.org/wiki/Memoization) for Python functions.
-This cache is persisted to disk, and is sensitive not only to the function's inputs, but also to its *implementation* (recursively).
+This cache is persisted to disk and is sensitive not only to the function's inputs, but also to its *implementation* (recursively).

 Here's an example: